aduermael/docker-tunnel/README.md

 # docker-tunnel

-Connect your local Docker client to remote a Docker engine through SSH tunnel.
+Connect your local Docker client to a remote Docker engine using an SSH tunnel.

 ### Requirements:

-- Make sure you can connect to your remote Docker host using public key authentication
+- Make sure you can connect to your remote Docker host using SSH public key authentication
-- OpenSSH 6.7 minimum on both sides (use `ssh -V` to check)
+- OpenSSH 6.7 minimum required on both sides (use `ssh -V` to check)

 ### How to install: